Add Auth Endpoints

 # return URL, if one was specified in the original login request.

-redirect_url = callback_result.callback_data.return_url or "<replace_with_default_return_url>"
+redirect_url = callback_result.callback_data.return_url or "<replace-with-default-return-url>"

 return await wristband_auth.create_callback_response(request, redirect_url)